devsrv/laravel-scheduled-model-action/README.md

 }
 ```

-## There are many fluent methods to interact with the tables
+## There are many fluent methods to interact with the scheduled action

 ### Get